Pajarito Leadership Team

 The primary focus of the Leadership Team is to improve and support the teaching and learning process.
 The Leadership Team will utilize school-wide data to determine the next steps for instructional improvement while supporting goals and strategies necessary to implement the school’s Educational Plan for Student Success (EPSS).
 It is the Leadership Team's responsibility to work collaboratively with the whole staff to decide the content of teacher and staff professional development.

-The Pajarito Leadership Team meets the 1st & 3rd Monday of every month at 4:00 in room 203.
+The Pajarito Leadership Team meets the 1st & 3rd Friday of every month at 7:05 am in the Library.

 Community School Council

 The Community School Council (CSC) is a site based leadership team composed of key stakeholders such as parents, school staff, partner organizations, businesses, the coordinator and school administration.
 The CSC’s primary focus will be school activities, assemblies, after-school activities, evening activities, etc.

 The Community School Council meet two times per month on afternoons from 4-5 pm on the opposite date of Pajarito Leadership Team.
 Meeting dates to be announced.